Muhamed-abdelmoneim/Credit-Card-Fraud-Detection-Using-ML-DL---Graduation-Project-/README.md

 - Worked on a real-world Kaggle dataset: **284,807 transactions**, only **0.17% fraudulent**
 - Evaluated using ROC-AUC, Precision, Recall, F1-Score — not just accuracy (which is misleading on imbalanced data)

+> **💡 Want to see the story behind the code?**
+> Check out our [Full Visual Journey](./FULL_JOURNEY.md) to see step-by-step how we tackled class imbalance, processed the data, and built the final Flask app with all the screenshots!

 ---

 ## Why This Project Matters?💡